opeymd/drone/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+'How many times did you have thoughts that you never wanted to share with anyone, and have been constantly worried at the thought of someone ever finding out about these thoughts?
+All of us have been through this process, and the new and improved technologies being developed around the world, supposedly to deal with crime and terrorism, and inadvertently intrude on one's privacy, should probably bring us all to the brink of paranoia.
+These technologies are funded by governments at the highest level and some of the countries involved include USA, RUSSIA, CHINA, UK, Spain, Germany and France.
+R.N.M. works remotely (ever wondered why have we all been driven relentlessly towards wireless systems?) to control the brain under the objective to detect any criminal thought taking place inside the mind of a possible culprit.
+Inevitable question:
+How can you isolate a criminal thought if you do not have a comparative measure of non-criminal thoughts?
+This undertaking is based on two principles:
+• The research studies have shown that the humanoid intellect thinks at a speed of about 5 kilobits per second and, therefore, does not have the capability to contest with supercomputers acting via satellites, implants and biotelemetry.
+• The human brain has a characteristic set of bioelectric resonance structure.
+By using supercomputers, the R.N.M. system can home in on it, and send messages through an embedded individual's nervous system in order to affect their performance in a preferred way.
+The entire system has been developed after about 50 years (!) of electromagnetic human experimentation, claimed to be involuntary.
+According to many scientists involved in this program (their names are not revealed for obvious reasons), within a few years it is expected that DNA microchips, under the guise of medical breakthroughs that will be presented to launch the disease cure processes on speed and efficiency, will be implanted in the humanoid cereberum, which would make it inherently controllable.
+R.N.M. will then have the ability to read and govern a person's emotional mental procedures along with the involuntary and visions.'

 ### Jungle n Funky House mixes.
 Recorded from 2 turntables and various round records